-Souk Madinat Jumeirah is part of the sprawling Madinat Jumeirah resort, the largest 5 star resort of Dubai, located in the vicinity of Jumeirah group’s other properties including the iconic Burj Al Arab.
+Souk Madinat Jumeirah is part of the sprawling Madinat Jumeirah resort, the largest 5-star resort of Dubai, located in Jumeirah group’s other properties, including the iconic Burj Al Arab.
 The resort consists of three 5 star hotels and an Arabic souk called Souk Madinat.

 The ‘Souks Madinat’ Jumeirah aptly describes what it is; a quaintly designed Arabic-themed collection of boutique shops where you will find little traditional things from Slippers-to-Spices as they put it.

 Most visitors are suckers to shopping in Dubai.
 There are big malls, there are huge malls, and there are massive malls in Dubai.
 Souk Madinat is none.
 However, it is still one of the most loved and visited places in Dubai.
 The reason for this is very simple; it is a unique Arabic bazaar themed shopping place where you will find everything that fits into a “memoir” shopping.

 The design of the Souk Madinat is inspired by the traditional souks of the Arab world.
 Shops placed in narrow alleyways where shopkeepers peddle their wares like spices, traditional cloths, Oudh (Arabic scents and fragrances that are oil-based), garments, souvenirs, carpets, gemstones, etc. This creates a unique ambiance where the buyer and seller have closer bonding.
 Business is done informally over cups of famous Arabic coffee or tea endearingly called Arabiyy.
 The Souk Madinat is an attempt to provide the discerning tourists and visitors this intimate Arabic heritage shopping experience.